 In his 40-year partnership with Herbert Moody, it was well known that Robert Moore was the business talent behind the successful practice.
-While Moody concentrated on the design of their projects, Moore saw to it that the projects were done properly and on time.
+While Moody concentrated on the design of their projects, Moore ensured the projects were done properly and on time.
 As a young draftsman working in the firm, Roy Sellors recalled quaking when Robert Moore prowled the drafting room.
 He would set sharp deadlines for completion of a page, with no room for negotiation.

 Moore viewed himself as a businessman and maintained a diverse network of board directorships, which was rare for an architect in the earlier period.
 In 1975, he was a director of James B. Carter Ltd., Sovereign Life Insurance Company, Stovel Advocate Press, Stanford Evans Publishing and Perimeter Aviation.
-He owned the land upon which Sovereign Life constructed their six-storey head office building in 1956 (designed by Moody and Moore).
+He owned the land upon which Sovereign Life constructed its six-storey head office building in 1956 (designed by Moody and Moore).

 When a merger came in 1969 to expand Moody and Moore into the firm of Moody Moore Duncan Rattray Peters Searle Christie, Robert Moore stepped back quickly into consultant status.
 By the mid 1970s, he divided his time between Quebec City and Florida.